-Results of spinal decompression treatment varies from person to person.
-This is because of the unique cause and issues of each individual, along with the various methods or carrying out spinal decompression work.
-The quality of the practitioner I also an important factor.
-There isn’t much research to draw accurate results from, this is not to say science goes against non-surgical spinal decompression, only there is not enough research to provide a fair and balanced conclusion.
+The results of spinal decompression treatment vary from person to person.
+This is because of the unique cause and issues of each individual, along with the various methods of carrying out spinal decompression work.
+The quality of the practitioner is also an important factor.
+There isn’t much research to draw accurate results from.
+This is not to say science goes against non-surgical spinal decompression, only there is not enough research to provide a fair and balanced conclusion.

 Anecdotally we have heard of many success stories, and this forum, made of up real-world people who have undergone non-surgical spinal decompression, the results are mostly positive.
 Amongst the comments are:

 “I had two herniated discs at the lowest two levels.
 I tried PT… which made me worse; epidurals, which had no effect; and muscle relaxers.
 Nothing helped.
 My Ortho suggested I see a Chiropractor who specialized in spinal decompression therapy.
 Within two weeks I was 90% better.
 I don’t know whom I love more, my Chiropractor or my Orthopedic [sic] doctor who recommended the spinal decompression.”